 6 Places in Jewish Warsaw you must visit

-The legacy of the disappeared culture
+The legacy of the disappeared culture, Jewish Warsaw

 Many travelers who decide to visit the Polish capital want to learn about the legacy of the Jewish community.
 The German occupation and the horrific policy of extermination marks the before and after in the Jewish history of Warsaw.
 Do you wonder what has survived the destruction of war?
 What are the most important sites to understand the infamous Holocaust operation?